The following activities can be marked as multi-instance:

 null is inserted instead.

-inputCollection is empty then an empty array is propagated as
+inputCollection value is empty then an empty array is propagated as

 Interrupting and non-interrupting boundary events can be attached to a multi-instance activity.